 Westerville, the location of Dalton Academy, is a suburb of Columbus and almost 2 hours from Lima.
 Kurt commuting when he attended Dalton and dating Blaine at leisure must take a hell of a lot of gas.

 Ohio's age of consent law is 16.
 It technically wasn't illegal for Jeremiah, Blaine's previous crush, to date him and be intimate.
-It's not unreasonable for an adult to be uncomfortable having that sort of relationship with an impressionable teenager, but saying he'd go to jail over it was right out.
+It's not unreasonable for an adult to be uncomfortable having that sort of relationship with a teenager, but saying he'd go to jail over it was right out.

 The students at McKinley are often seen lounging outside before class during times of the year when it would be way too cold to do so (from late October to mid-April, if you're lucky).
 In fact, most Ohio high schools don't have much in the way of outdoor accommodations at all for that reason.